ablancoj/privacy-course/_build/html/_sources/privacy-by-design.md

 Other datasets, such as building permits or aggregated demographic data, may be assessed as high risk but offering substantial public value.
 Here, additional screening, such as removing precise locations, generalizing timestamps or excluding rare categories, can reduce risk to an acceptable level.

 :::{admonition} [Seattle Model Open Data Benefit-Risk Analysis](https://fpf.org/wp-content/uploads/2018/01/FPF-Open-Data-Risk-Assessment-for-City-of-Seattle.pdf)
+:class: note
 In the open data context, considering the risks of the dataset is merely one part of a balanced value equation; decision-makers must also take account of the project’s benefits in order to make a final determination about whether to proceed with publishing the dataset openly.
 For the purposes of this report, FPF developed this Model Analysis, which is based on risk assessment and de-identification frameworks developed by the National Institute of Standards and Technology and also builds on parallel efforts by researchers at the University of Washington, the Berkman Klein Center, and the City of San Francisco to develop robust risk-based frameworks for government data releases.

 This Model Analysis provides a structure for vetting potential open datasets in five steps:

 1. Evaluate the Information the Dataset Contains.
 This step includes identifying whether there are direct or indirect identifiers, sensitive attributes, or information that is difficult to de-identify present in the dataset; assessing how linkable the information might be to other datasets; and considering the context in which the data was obtained.

 2. Evaluate the Benefits Associated with Releasing the Dataset.
 This step considers the potential benefits and users of the dataset, and assesses the magnitude of the potential benefits against the likelihood of their occurring.

 3. Evaluate the Risks Associated with Releasing the Dataset.
 This step considers the potential privacy risks and negative users of the dataset, and assesses the magnitude of the potential risks against the likelihood of their occurring.

 4. Weigh the Benefits against the Risks of Releasing the Dataset.
 This step combines the overall scores from steps 2 and 3 to determine an appropriate method for releasing (or not releasing) the dataset.
 Recommendations include releasing as open data, in a limited access environment, or not publishing at the current time.
 This section also overviews common methods for reducing re-identification risk in terms of their privacy-protective, utility, and operational impacts.

 5. Evaluate Countervailing Factors.
 This step provides a final opportunity to document any countervailing factors that might justify releasing a dataset openly regardless of its privacy risk, such as when there is a compelling public interest in the information.
 :::

 ## Privacy by Design Strategies